team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 ## A Terminal

-There's two options for a terminal program on a Mac, and both are equally good for what we're doing.
-Historically iTerm2 has been used, but Kitty is a newer (and faster) option that has all the same features but can also be run on any computer, so what you learn here can be applied to, say, a computer that you use at home.

-If you don't want to use either kitty or iTerm2, the VSCode built-in terminal should also work.
+A terminal program is a program that lets you type in terminal commands.
+It's generally the most efficient and fast method of accomplishing tasks, despite being noticeably harder to set up. kitty and iTerm2 are two popular terminal editors that this document explains how to install if you'd like, but most tasks in these documents don't need a terminal, so if you're ok with sacrificing an admittedly small amount of productivity and efficiency for ease of use, feel free to use a GUI (for FRC purposes, you can do most of your tasks with the VSCode GUI).

+The VSCode terminal is the easiest to set up as you've already done so. kitty is Sebastian's preferred terminal, but the differences between the three are relatively nonexistent.

+### VSCode terminal

+As an alternative to a standalone terminal program, the VSCode terminal is a good entry point for learning the ways of the terminal.
+You can open it by going to View > Terminal from the menu bar in the top left of your screen.

+### iTerm2

+1. Navigate to https://iterm2.com/downloads.html (or search "iTerm2 install" and click the link titled "Downloads").
+2. Click the link to download the latest version of iTerm2 (right now it should be 3.5.5), select your downloading location (again, I recommend Desktop) and click "Save" to start downloading.
+3. Open the downloaded ".zip" file.
+4. Check that an application named "iTerm" is now in place of the zipped file.

 ### kitty

-Kitty is a popular terminal program and my (Sebastian)'s favorite pick.

 You can skip to step 3 by clicking on [this link](https://github.com/kovidgoyal/kitty/releases/latest).

-1. Either type in the following link: https://github.com/kovidgoyal/kitty/releases Or, for those averse to link-typing, you can
 1. Search "kitty docs"
 2. Click the link titled something like "kitty - Kovid Goyal"
 3. Navigate to Quickstart > Install kitty on the left sidebar
 4. Click the link titled "GitHub releases page"
-2. Scroll down to the "Assets" section of the first version, it should say "Latest" next to the version number
+5. Scroll down to the "Assets" section of the first version, it should say "Latest" next to the version number
-3. Click "show all 36 assets" (scroll down a couple screens)
+6. Click "show all 36 assets" (scroll down a couple screens)
-4. Scroll down to the bottom of the link overrun and click the "macOS dmg" file
+7. Scroll down to the bottom of the link overrun and click the "macOS dmg" file
-5. Open your Downloads folder and open the downloaded kitty-\<version>.dmg, where \<version> is the latest version
+8. Open your Downloads folder and open the downloaded kitty-\<version>.dmg, where \<version> is the latest version
-6. Drag the "kitty" app to your desktop or wherever you'd like it
+9. Drag the "kitty" app to your desktop.
+Do not drag it into the Applications folder that shows up next to kitty, as you can't.
-7. You can "eject" the "kitty-<version>" drive-looking thing from your desktop now (right click or drag into trash)
+10. You can "eject" the "kitty-\<version>" drive-looking thing from your desktop now (right click or drag into trash)

-Run the app from your desktop (or wherever)!
-You've installed Kitty!

-### iTerm2

-iTerm2 is an alternative terminal program, allowing us to access the MacOS Terminal in a more restricted manner, where it would otherwise be blocked.

-1. Navigate to https://iterm2.com/downloads.html (or search "iTerm2 install" and click the link titled "Downloads").
-2. Click the link to download the latest version of iTerm2 (right now it should be 3.5.5), select your downloading location (again, I recommend Desktop) and click "Save" to start downloading.
-3. Open the downloaded ".zip" file.
-4. Check that an application named "iTerm" is now in place of the zipped file.

-Congratulations, you have now installed iTerm2!

 ## Set Up Your Git Info

-This is a very simple and vital procedure that gives some identification to git (our version control system) for it to use when referring to you, but doing this is very much needed for everything we will be doing going forwards.
+You need to do this before writing code.
+This needs to be done in a terminal even if you'd rather use the GUI.

-1. Open a terminal
+1. Open a terminal (any of kitty, iTerm2, or the VSCode integrated terminal)
-2. Type `git config --global user.name "` [your name] `"` and press enter
+2. Type `git config --global user.name "` <your name> `"` and press enter
-3. Type `git config --global user.email "` [your email] `"` and press enter
+3. Type `git config --global user.email "` <your email> `"` and press enter
-4. Verify that both have been properly configured by typing `git config user.name`, pressing enter, and checking for the name you provided, then typing `git config user.email` and doing the same.

-You should now be able to commit.

 ## Make a GitHub Account